Air Force Customs and Courtesies

 Information derived from AFPAM 36-2241 V1

-Within the Air Force, there are numerous customs and courtesies that have evolved over time.
+Within the Air Force, there are numerous customs and courtesies that have evolved.
 These come from both a need for order and an established tradition of respect among military personnel.

 One of the oldest and most revered traditions across all branches of the U.S. military is showing respect for the American flag.
 Saluting is an important way for junior military members to show respect for officers.
 And even things like entering or exiting a vehicle have a proper order when it comes to a group of mixed-rank military members.